 - Doctor of Philosophy (PhD) in Speech and Hearing Science: The goal of the PhD program is to prepare graduate students for positions of leadership in teaching and research.
-This is accomplished through an individualized program focused on research experience but including coursework in basic science and clinical issues related to speech, hearing and language.
+This is accomplished through an individualized program focused on research experience but including coursework in basic science and clinical issues related to speech, hearing, voice, and language.

 - We are bound to our educational commitment and strive to meet it by sharing our collective knowledge and understanding with students, our patients and their families, the general public, and collaborating colleagues in clinical practice and academia.